Private hire guidance and information

 All documents must be originals - photocopies and faxes will not be accepted.

-If you have any queries that are not answered by the above guidance, please feel free to contact your local Licensing Team.
+If you have any queries that are not answered by the above guidance, please contact the Licensing team.